Meet the board of directors

 CPA, CMA, ICD.D.

-Kim Butler, CPA, CMA, ICD.D. was appointed to the Hydro Ottawa Holding Inc. Board of Directors effective July 1, 2018.
+Kim Butler, CPA, CMA, ICD.D. was appointed to the Hydro Ottawa Holding Inc. Board of Directors effective July 1, 2018 and is a member of the Audit Committee and Strategic Initiatives Oversight Committee.
 With more than 30 years of executive financial and operational experience with Canadian and multinational organizations, Kim has demonstrated extensive accomplishments in areas of financial and risk management, corporate financing, strategic planning, operational effectiveness, M&A, and investor relations.
-She has held position as Head of Finance and Integration at Ericsson Service Assurance (through acquisition of CENX), she has served as CFO and interim CEO at both CENX and Benbria, an enterprise software company.
+She has held positions as Head of Finance and Integration at Ericsson Service Assurance (through acquisition of CENX), and she has served as CFO and interim CEO at both CENX and Benbria, an enterprise software company.
 In her role as SVP Finance and CFO at Bridgewater Systems, a global leader in mobile policy solutions, Kim led the company’s initial public offering in 2007, and delivered shareholder value with the successful sale of Bridgewater to Amdocs in 2011.
 Prior to Bridgewater, Kim held senior finance roles at Asea Brown Boveri, and Mitel Corporation.

 Kim is a member of the Board, Human Resources Committee and Chair of the Finance and Audit Committee for Canada Health Infoway, a member of the Executive Committee of the Ottawa Chapter of the Institute of Corporate Directors, and Regional Ambassador for Women Get on Board.
 She has previously served as Board member and Chair of the Finance Committee for the Queensway Carleton Hospital Foundation, and is a past member of the Industry Advisory Committee for Entrepreneurship at Algonquin College in Ottawa.

-Catherine Clark was appointed to the Hydro Ottawa Holding Inc. Board effective July 1, 2022.
+Catherine Clark was appointed to the Hydro Ottawa Holding Inc. Board effective July 1, 2022 and is a member of the Governance and Management Resources Committee.
 She is a nationally respected broadcaster, emcee, the President of Catherine Clark Communications and Special Advisor to Syntax Strategic, providing communications counsel to individuals and corporations.

 Catherine is also the co-founder of The Honest Talk, a popular podcast which features frank discussions with notable women, sponsored by RBC, and the host of The Company We Keep, a podcast which looks at Canadian history through the eyes of the spouses, partners, children, and advisors of the political leaders who shaped our country.